Hey, are we two peas in a pod by planning to blanch corn in the microwave? (or two humans with too-many-corns-in-their kitchens)

 How should I prepare my corn to eat after blanching & freezing?

-There are two ways to defrost and use the corn you just saved after blanching and freezing.
+There are three ways to defrost and/or use the corn you just saved after blanching and freezing.

 - Put the frozen corn in some warm water to thaw it out.